 Although dietitians and nutritionists both help people find the best diets and foods to meet their health needs, they have different qualifications.
+Dietitians and nutritionists may also have different areas of focus.

 In the United States, dietitians are certified to treat clinical conditions, whereas nutritionists are not always certified.